Reverend Guitars: 2020 Top Picks (Updated for December 2020)

 Next, all Reverends are fitted with pin-lock tuners and ‘Boneite’ nuts.
 This is all about tuning stability.
 Boneite is synthetic bone, which carries all of the benefits of bone (strings don’t get snagged as they move) but is longer lasting.
 The pin lock tuners lock the string in place to stop it slipping: one the string is stretched in (you do do that, don’t you?), tuning issues should be minimal to non-existent.

-Also, on all bolt-on guitars, like three of our selections today, Reverend use a 6-bolt neck join for extra pressure and sustain.
-All of their bolt on necks are also made from Roasted Maple!
+Also, on all bolt-on guitars, like several of our selections today, Reverend use a special 6-bolt neck join for extra pressure and sustain.
+All of their bolt-on necks are also made from Roasted Maple!
 Lots of companies are beginning to wake up to the superior feel of a torrefied neck, but not many include it across the board.
+Torrefaction, the process of removing all moisture from the timber through high temperatures, results in a stronger, more resonant wood, too.
+Plus, it looks gorgeous!

 The most famous feature, however, of any Reverend guitar, is surely the bass contour control.
-This simple passive control (no need for a battery) is what synth players and producers know as a high-pass filter.
-It gradually, as you turn the knob, cuts your bass frequencies.
-The idea is to thin out your sound, so you can ‘skinny up’ a full-on humbucker, for example, and even take the heat out of a P90!
+This simple passive control (in other words, no need for a battery) is what synth players and producers would refer to as a high-pass filter.
+It gradually, as you turn the knob, cuts out your bass frequencies, but leaves the rest of your tone fully intact.
+The idea with this on a guitar is to be able to thin out your sound, so you can ‘skinny up’ a full-on humbucker, for example, and even take the heat out of a P90!
 It’s such a straightforward, obvious thing to have on a guitar, and yet nobody did it until Reverend: now it’s one of their calling cards!

 The bass contour works fantastically well, allowing you the privilege of sculpting your sound back from the guitar itself instead of always building on top of your tone with external devices.
 We love the bass contour!

-So, there are more features that make Reverend a considered, discerning choice, but for now, let’s check out a few of 2020’s new releases!
+So, there are even more features on each guitars that make Reverend a considered, discerning choice, but for now, let’s show you some of our favourite models...

 First up, we’ve selected a model that, in many ways, sums up Reverend as a company.
 The Double Agent reminds us of some classic guitar styles (it’s somewhere between a T-style and an offset in terms of outline) and contains many of Reverend’s distinctive features.
 Let’s go a little further.